Impact of Native American gaming: Failure

 Other than gaming, most of the many past attempts to revitalize Native American economies have failed.
 Two of the more successful ventures include selling gasoline and cigarettes for a much lower price because there is no state tax.
 Less effective Seminole Nation efforts include cattle raising, craft selling, and alligator wrestling.
 Cattle operations led to government dependency and debt, and benefit mostly the individual.

 If a Native American casino is unsuccessful, its failure is often linked to its geographic location.
 The size of a tribe is usually insignificant.
 This argument follows the logic of a free market economy.
 Tribes with a strong economic base find it easier to draw in new businesses and consumers.
 Tribes in remote locations suffer because they lack a consumer base to support new and existing businesses.
 For example, the Morongo Band of Mission Indians is very small, but its gaming enterprises are overwhelmingly successful.
 In contrast, the Sioux Nation, a very large nation with thousands of members and approximately 12 gambling halls, is unable to benefit from gaming enterprises because it is too isolated from potential customers.
 Another example is that four tribes in San Diego County had ambitious plans for a $100 million-plus resort and convention center but preemptively scaled back this idea because of the inconvenient location.
 Far away from other civilization and in close proximity to each other, the tribes concluded their chances of an overwhelming success were slim.

-The Pine Ridge Indian Reservation, the second largest reservation in the United States, suffers from extreme poverty.
+The Pine Ridge Indian Reservation, the fourth largest reservation in the United States, suffers from extreme poverty.
 It is the poorest county in the United States and has attempted to revitalize its economy through the gambling industry.
 However, these attempts have failed.
 Its casino created a mere 80 jobs, but this figure is insignificant because the unemployment rate on the reservation is up to 95%.
 The reservation has higher unemployment, diabetes, infant mortality, teen suicide, dropout, and alcoholism rates than the entire US.
 Many homes are dilapidated, overcrowded, and without water, plumbing, and electricity.
 Pine Ridge's failed attempts are predictable considering the closest major city, Denver, Colorado, is 350 miles away.